Biden issues a warning about the power of the presidency – and Trump – after Supreme Court’s immunity ruling | KRDO

 Biden issues a warning about the power of the presidency – and Trump – after Supreme Court’s immunity ruling

-Washington (CNN) — President Joe Biden on Monday ripped the Supreme Court’s decision on presidential immunity, which ruled that presidents have an absolute immunity from prosecution for core official acts, and issued a stern warning over a possible second term for former President Donald Trump.
+Washington (CNN) — President Joe Biden on Monday condemned the Supreme Court’s decision which ruled that presidents have an absolute immunity from prosecution for core official acts, and issued a stern warning over a possible second term for former President Donald Trump.

 “There are no kings in America.
 Each, each of us is equal before the law.
 No one, no one is above the law, not even the president of the United States,” Biden said in a speech from the White House.

-Note: This story has been updated with additional developments on Monday.